-- The Milli Developer Kit connects to a MiniAP over a local RF mesh network.
+- The Milli Developer Kit connects to a miniAP or an IoT Edge Router with WAN mode over a local RF mesh network.

-- The MiniAP provides backhaul connectivity to the back-office software and the data platform Wide Area Network (WAN).
+- The miniAP or IoT Edge Router with WAN mode provides backhaul connectivity to the back-office software and the data platform Wide Area Network (WAN).

-- Application CoAP requests are sent from a CoAP client (running on a laptop or Linux server) to the CoAP server running on the Arduino board.
-Client CoAP requests and responses are always proxied by the network Gateway.
+- Alternately the CoAP OBSERVE model is used where CoAP requests are sent from a CoAP client (running on a laptop or Linux server) to the CoAP server running on the Arduino board.
+The sensor temperature data is returned to the CoAP Client as an OBSERVE response.
+CoAP requests and responses are always proxied by the network Gateway.

-- Responses to sensor data requests are forwarded to the Data Platform.
+- Responses to sensor data requests are forwarded by the CoAP or MQTT client application to the Data Platform.

 - The Milli Temperature Sensor application processes the sensor data for analytics or display purposes.

-CoAP requests always originate from a CoAP client and are sent to the Gateway.
+In the case of CoAP OBSERVE implementation, CoAP requests originate from a CoAP client and are sent to the Gateway.
 A CoAP request consists of a Uniform Resource Identifier (URI) to identify the sensor and CoAP headers.
 The gateway verifies that the requested device can be accessed (this is accomplished by the CoAP client providing an API token to the Gateway when establishing a Gateway session).
-Authorized requests are sent over the Wide Area Network (WAN) to the MiniAP.
+Authorized requests are sent over the Wide Area Network (WAN) to the miniAP or IoT Edge Router with WAN mode.
 Using the HDLC data link layer protocol, the MIlli5 shield then forwards the request to the CoAP server implemented in the Arduino (the Milli5 shield provides a CoAP proxy to faciltate this process).
-After the Arduino-based CoAP server gets the requested sensor data, it returns the data to the CoAP client as a CoAP response for processing.
+The Arduino-based CoAP server returns the requested sensor data to the CoAP client as a CoAP response for processing.